openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 Use Semi-Supervised Learning
 ############################

-This tutorial provides an example on how to use semi-supervised learning with OpenVINO™ Training Extensions on the specific dataset.
+This tutorial provides an example of how to use semi-supervised learning with OpenVINO™ Training Extensions on the specific dataset.

-OpenVINO™ Training Extensions now offers semi-supervised learning, which combines labeled and unlabeled data during training to improve model accuracy in case when we have small amount of annotated data.
+OpenVINO™ Training Extensions now offers semi-supervised learning, which combines labeled and unlabeled data during training to improve model accuracy in case when we have a small amount of annotated data.
 Currently, this type of training is available for multi-class classification, object detection, and semantic segmentation.

 Semi-supervised learning will soon be available for multi-label classification and instance segmentation as well.